-The Panoramaweg, between Mannlichen and Kleine Scheidegg, is an easy, popular hike with nonstop views the Eiger, Monch and Jungfrau soaring above Grindelwald and Wengen.
-Extend the hike with a walk to the Mannlichen summit for more breathtaking views of the area.
+The Panoramaweg, between Mannlichen and Kleine Scheidegg, is an easy, popular hike with nonstop views the Eiger, Monch and Jungfrau soaring above the Grindelwald area.
+Extend the hike with a walk to the Mannlichen summit for more breathtaking views.

 - Distance: 2.8 miles (One Way)